Samir Handanović: 2012–2015: Debut and team struggles

-2015–16 season
+2015–2017: Champions League pursuits

-Inter Milan commenced the 2015–16 season with a 1–0 home win against Atalanta, where Handanović kept his first clean-sheet of the season.
+Inter Milan commenced the 2015–16 season with a 1–0 home win against Atalanta, where Handanović kept his first clean sheet of the season.
 On 27 September 2015, in his 300th Serie A match, against Fiorentina, Handanović made perhaps his worst appearance by giving away a 3rd-minute penalty scored by Josip Iličić, later being beaten three times by Nikola Kalinić in an eventual 1–4 loss.
 The loss ended Inter's undefeated streak of the 2015–16 season.
 After the match, Handanović told the reporters that it was his fault for the way the match ended.

-On 27 October, during the match against Bologna, Handanović made a crucial save by stopping a Mattia Destro shot in 94th minute to help Inter win 0–1 away at the Stadio Renato Dall'Ara.
+On 27 October, during the match against Bologna, Handanović made a crucial save by stopping a Mattia Destro shot in 94th minute to help Inter win 1–0 away at the Stadio Renato Dall'Ara.
 That was his sixth clean sheet in ten matches, and first win since one loss and three consecutive draws.
 He later dubbed it as his favourite save of the season.
 Four days later, in a match against Roma, Handanović was again decisive for his team, making nine saves, including a quadruple save in the 62nd minute, helping Inter to win the match 1–0 and to take the lead of the league with 24 points.
 He was selected Man of the Match for his performance.

-Handanović ended 2015 with 26 decisive saves, 11 clean-sheets and only 11 goals conceded, like no other goalkeeper in Serie A. Inter also ended 2015 at the top of the league.
+Handanović ended 2015 with 26 decisive saves, 11 clean sheets, and only 11 goals conceded like no other goalkeeper in Serie A. Inter also ended 2015 at the top of the league.

 Handanović agreed a contract extension until 2019, which was confirmed on 5 January 2016.
-Handanović began the new year with a clean-sheet in the team's 0–1 away win over Empoli, making several good saves throughout the match.
+Handanović began the new year with a clean-sheet in the team's 1–0 away win over Empoli, making several good saves throughout the match.
 On 16 January 2016, during an away match against Atalanta, Handanović was awarded the Man of the Match for an "outstanding" performance, as he made some fine saves.
 His save in the 61st minute, where he managed to stop Luca Cigarini's effort from point-blank range with his trailing foot, was deemed "save of the season" by European media.

-Inter ended the 2015–16 season in fourth position, returning in UEFA Europa League after one-year absence.
-Handanović managed 111 saves and 15 clean sheets in 36 appearances during the Serie A season, and conceded 34 goals.
+Inter ended the 2015–16 season in fourth position, returning to UEFA Europa League after a one-year absence.
+Handanović managed 111 saves and 15 clean sheets in 36 appearances during the Serie A season and conceded 34 goals.
 He called "a shame" the failure to secure a spot in UEFA Champions League for the next season.